MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/upstream-sources.md

 ### Upstream health

 If a feed has failing upstream sources, the metadata no longer can be refreshed for packages of the same protocol.
-You can view the health status of the upstream source by doing the following:
+Follow the steps below to view the health status of the upstream source:

 With your feed selected, select the gear icon ![gear icon](../../media/icons/gear-icon.png) to access your **Feed settings**, then select **Upstream sources** in your feed settings UI.